PanchumarthiAbhinav/recepie-app-api/README.md

 [Add some introduction about your project.
 What is the purpose of it?
 What problem does it solve?
 What it does?]

-RECIPE APP API is a Django rest api web application that enables users to do the following:-
+RECIPE APP API is a Django rest api web application that enables users to do the following: -

+- Create authenticated users
 - Perform CRUD operations on user recipes
 - Apply various tags to recipes
 - Add ingredients to recipes
 - Add recipe images

 # Technologies in use / Tech Stack / Built with

-[Add the main technologies you used to build this project]

 - Django
 - Django Rest Framework